Most developing countries

 Commonly asked questions include

-What are cataracts or motibindu,
+-What are cataracts or motibindu,

-What are the symptoms,
+-What are the symptoms,

-How do cataracts affect Vision,
+-How do cataracts affect Vision,

-How do they remove a cataract,
+-How do they remove a lens,

-What is the cause of Cataract, and
+-What is the cause of Cataractous lens, and

-Can cataracts lead to Blindness.
+-Can cataractous lens lead to Blindness.

 whether it is covered under insurance cashless facility, medicare, How much is